gkajitani/microarray-and-RNA-seq-enrichment/README.md

-# GEO Microarray and RNA-SEQ-Alingment
+# GEO Microarray and RNA-SEQ-Alingment, followed by differential expression and enrichment analysis
 Pipeline used for Kajitani et al., 2025, "Altered pathways in Cockayne syndrome: Involvement of MAPK, PI3K-Akt, extracellular matrix, inflammation, and neuronal signaling"

 Ths article analyzed transcriptome datasets generated using either microarrays or RNA-Seq.
 Both types of data were obtained from Gene Expression Omnibus (GEO).
 Microarray data was